 Why is cross-selling so difficult?
 For starters, it's "selling squared."
 Before you can sell anything to the client, first you must sell the relationship partner, who controls the client, on granting you access.
 The question on that partner's mind is "What's in it for me?

-Here's the relationship partner's version of Hayes's foreboding: "If I grant you access to my client, three things can happen, and two of them are bad."
+Here's the relationship partner's version of Hayes's foreboding: "If I grant you access to my client, three things can happen, and two of them are bad.
+And even the good one is a potential threat to me."

 - the client loves you and is grateful for my introduction